infor-cloud/xtendm3/docs/documentation/api-specification/database-api.md

 ### Read multiple records
 To read multiple records a database action should be defined along with a `Closure<?>` that defines how each read record will be processed/used.
 When reading multiple records, the 'readAll' function including 'pageSize' should be used. 'pageSize' is referred to as 'nrOfRecords' in the examples below.

-Ten thousand records is the recommended maximum value of pageSize.
+**Note** Ten thousand records is the maximum count of records read from the database.

 Example: